kvarak/dnd/docs/_Classes/warlock.md

 <div class="columnstwo">

 - #### Dance Macabre
-    As an action, you may target one undead creature you can see within 30 feet.
+    As an action, you may target one undead creature you can see within 30 ft.
 The target must make a Wisdom saving throw against your spell DC.
 On a failed save, the target must obey your commands for the next 24 hours.
 An undead creature whose challenge rating is equal to or greater than your level is immune to this effect.

     Once you use this ability, you may not do so again until you complete a long rest.